 During the last two years, the European Union (EU) has created several major subsidy packages for the renewable hydrogen industry.

-To increase hydrogen production more than 35 times—from 160 MW electrolysis in 2022 to 6000 MW electrolysis in 2025—the European Commission has proposed the parameters for renewable hydrogen producers to get financial support.
+To increase hydrogen production more than 35 times—from 160 MW electrolysis in 2022 to 6000 MW electrolysis in 2025—the EU has now decided on the parameters for renewable hydrogen producers to get financial support.

 What you need to know

 - More than 10 billion euros of state funding is available.